-several new social divisions among craftsmen in Mythic Europe.
+The guild system introduces father or husband is a guild craftsseveral new social divisions among craftsmen in Mythic Europe.
 The following new Social Status Virtues incorporate guild positions.
 For completeness, all available craftsmen Social Status Virtues have been included here.